Skip To Main Content

 When I’m not on campus, you’ll find me on the running & biking trails across DC and NoVa, in my apartment reading a book, or trying out as many DC restaurants as possible with my girlfriend.

-Mrs. Lisa McLane
+Mrs. Elisabeth McLane

 “I wake up each day keenly aware that there is always something new to unearth and seek to understand.”